Skip to content

 Inline injection

-Rules can emit a source (to a .g.cpp file) and an inline list, declarations injected back into the original header at a designated anchor comment.
-This enables keeping declarations and implementations in sync without manual effort.
+Rules can emit a source (to a .g.cpp file) and an inline list — declarations injected back into the original header at a designated anchor comment.
+Bare anchors are rewritten into idempotent :begin]] / :end]] blocks on first run.

 Self-hosted